 Quizzes on the axial skeleton

-The quizzes below each include 15 multiple-choice identification questions related to the axial skeleton, and includes the following :
+The quizzes above each include 15 multiple-choice identification questions related to the axial skeleton, and includes the following :

 The atlas, the axis, the cervical vertebrae, the thoracic vertebrae, the lumbar vertebrae, the sacrum, the coccyx (4 fused coccygeal vertebrae), the frontal bone, the parietal bone, the temporal bone, the occipital bone, the zygomatic bone, the nasal bone, the sphenoid bone, the ethmoid bone, the lacrimal bone, the supraorbital foramen, the infraorbital foramen, the vomer, the mental foramen, the mandible, the maxilla, the thoracic cage, the manubrium, the sternum and the xiphoid process.